mindscan-de/BrightFlux/BrightFlux-Core/README.md

 According to the Java-Comparator contract we can implement gt, ge, lt, le, neq, eq by comparisons with the zero value and abstract from here.

+String columns can now be selected using StringEvaluationRowFilterPredicates like 'contains', 'endswith' and 'startswith' the equals contract works on String based columns as well as the gt, ge, lt and le contract.
+(But without locale support)

+we support logical combinations of row filter predicates 'and', 'or', 'eq', 'neq'(xor), also we can negate a rowFilterPredicate.

 * TODO:
   - between
   - in
   - compare values of two columns
-  - string implementation (contains, startswith, endswith, matches, ignorecase)
+  - string implementation ( matches, ignorecase-operations)
-  - string also needs (eq, neq)
-  - string may need (gt, ge, lt, le) ?

-* TODO:
   - logical operations between two row filter predicates
-  - and, or, nand, nor, eq, neq("xor"),
+  - nand, nor
-  - unary logical operation (not)
+* TODO

-* In case of exactly one Predicate a column wise approach would be much more efficient.
+  - In case of exactly one Predicate a column wise approach would be much more efficient.

 ## Data Frames - I/O